 Signing of the gas agreement 19 September 2013

-Signing of the gas agreement on 19 September 2013
+Signing of the gas sales agreements on 19 September 2013

-On 17 December 2013 Azerbaijan and Shah Deniz consortium sanctioned Shah Deniz Stage 2 project.
-The gas sales agreements concluded with European buyers on 19 September 2013 came into force.
+On 17 December 2013 Azerbaijan and the Shah Deniz consortium sanctioned the Shah Deniz Stage 2 project.
+The gas sales agreements concluded with European buyers on 19 September 2013 and the transportation agreements with SCP, TANAP and TAP came into force.